What is a GIT/REP (real property) form?

 When there are two or more owners selling real property in New Jersey, are separate GIT/REP forms required to be completed and signed?

-Yes, except for married couples who intend to file a joint New Jersey Income Tax return.
+Yes, except for married couples who intend to file a joint New Jersey Gross Income Tax return.
 Married couples who intend to file separately are required to complete and sign separate forms.

 I have a deed that was executed and transacted prior to the effective date of the law.
 Am I still required to complete and sign a GIT/REP form?